 Carnosaurus means "meat-eating dinosaur."
 With such large herbivorous prey animals, it makes sense that large predators were also common.
 Allosaurus was one of the most common Carnosaurs in North America; numerous intact skeletons have been found in the fossil beds of Utah.
 Allosaurus was superficially similar to the later evolving Tyrannosaurus rex, although cladistic analysis shows them to be only distantly related.
 Allosaurus was a bit smaller with a longer jaw and heavier forelimbs.
 They relied on the stronger hind limbs for a running gait, but it is unclear how fast they could move.

 It is unlikely to have been common for an Allosaurus to take on a healthy large adult herbivore like a Brachiosaurus or even a Stegosaurus.
 They were likely opportunistic, consuming young, sick, aged or injured prey.
 They were probably able to grasp such prey with their heavily muscled forelimbs, tearing it to pieces with large claws and then swallowing the pieces whole.

 Dinosaurs may have been the dominant land animals, but they were not alone.
 Early mammals were mostly very small herbivores or insectivores and were not in competition with the larger reptiles.
 Adelobasileus, a shrew-like animal, had the differentiated ear and jaw bones of a mammal and dates from the late Triassic.

 In August 2011, scientists in China announced discovery of Juramaia.
 This tiny animal of the mid-Jurassic has caused excitement among scientists because it is clearly a eutherian, an ancestor of placental mammals, indicating that mammals evolved much earlier than previously thought.

-Editor's note; This article was updated on April 17, 2013, to correct descriptions of life during the Mesozoic Era and of the Juramaia.
+Editor's note: Updated on April 17, 2013 to correct descriptions of life during the Mesozoic era and of the Juramaia.